 Being a boudoir photographer is a great occupation!
 Over the past six or seven years boudoir has steadily gained in popularity, and more and more women are taking part in sessions every year. --And why not!
-Not only is boudoir photography a fun experience and gift idea, there is also the added benefit of being an uplifting experience for all who take part, which is a big part of the allure.
+Not only is boudoir photography fun and a great gift idea, there is also the added benefit of it being an uplifting experience for all who take part, which is a big part of the allure.

 Despite what you may believe (or have read), boudoir photography is actually a quite small and interesting subset of the photography universe as a whole.
 Boudoir, like any niche business can be tricky to learn and master, but for those to have the determination to invest the time in learning, it can be a lucrative experience.